acmsigsoft/EmpiricalStandards/docs/GeneralStandard.md

 <checklist name="Essential">

 - [ ]	states a purpose, problem, objective, or research question
+- [ ]	defines jargon, acronyms and key concepts
 - [ ]	methodology is appropriate (not necessarily optimal) for stated purpose or questions
-- [ ]	describes in detail what, where, when and how data were collected
+- [ ]	describes in detail what, where, when and how data were collected (see the [Sampling Supplement] (Supplements/Sampling.md))
 - [ ]	describes in detail how the data were analyzed
 - [ ]	discusses and validates assumptions of any statistical tests used
 - [ ]	presents results
 - [ ]	results directly address research questions
 - [ ]	supports main claims or conclusions with explicit evidence (data/observations) or arguments
+- [ ]	discusses the study's importance and implications
-- [ ]	discusses the importance, implications and limitations (validity threats) of the study
+- [ ]	discusses the study's limitations and threats to validity
-- [ ]	contributes in some way to the collective body of knowledge (see Replications Supplement)
+- [ ]	contributes in some way to the collective body of knowledge <!-- (see Replications Supplement) -->
-- [ ]	defines jargon, acronyms and key concepts
 - [ ]	language is not misleading; any grammatical problems do not substantially hinder understanding
+- [ ]	balances the study's anticipated benefits with its potential risks or harms, minimizing risk or harm wherever possible (see the ethics supplements for studies with [human participants](/Supplements/Ethics(HumanParticipants).md) or [secondary data](/Supplements/EthicsSecondaryData.md).
-- [ ]	visualizations/graphs are not misleading (see the [Information Visualization Supplement](https://github.com/acmsigsoft/EmpiricalStandards/blob/development/Supplements/InformationVisualization.md))
+- [ ]	visualizations/graphs are not misleading (see the [Information Visualization Supplement](/Supplements/InformationVisualization.md))
 - [ ]	complies with all applicable empirical standards

 </checklist>